 Season Summary: 2000

-With the cessation of the AFL reserves competition, eighteen clubs competed in the VFL in the year 2000 season with the addition of Reserves teams from Carlton, Collingwood, Essendon, Geelong, Richmond and St Kilda, along with the Murray Kangaroos.
+With the cessation of the AFL reserves competition, eighteen clubs competed in the VFL in the 2000 season with the addition of seconds teams from Carlton, Collingwood, Essendon, Geelong, Richmond and St Kilda, along with the Murray Kangaroos.
 Coburg formed a partnership with the old Fitzroy club to play as the Coburg-Fitzroy Lions and Preston became the Northern Bullants.
 There were four stand-alone VFL clubs in Bendigo, Frankston, North Ballarat and Springvale, and alignments between Melbourne/Sandringham, Hawthorn/Box Hill, Port Melbourne/Sydney and Western Bulldogs/Werribee/Williamstown.
 There was a 19 game home-and-away season and a final eight system was adopted to decide the premiership.
 There was also an experiment with Monday night football at Waverley which was televised on Optus pay-TV but it only lasted the one season.

-Brad Lloyd returned to the Club after trying out with Hawthorn, where he won the Gardiner Medal for the League Reserves best and fairest player.
+Brad Lloyd returned to the Club after trying out with Hawthorn, where he won the Gardiner Medal for the League Reserves best and fairest player in 1997.
 Craig Smoker was also recruited from Melbourne while Craig Anderson (Collingwood Seconds) and Scott Ralph (Brisbane Lions Seconds) were other newcomers.
-Players departing included Danny Del Re after 114 games and 246 goals, 1995 best and fairest and Fothergill-Round medallist Julian Shanks and 100-game player Ritchie Hore, assistant coach, Keenan Reynolds, Darren Stanley (Melton), Lazar Vidovic, and Sedat Sir and Steve Zavalas (both to Parkside).
+Players departing included Danny Del Re after 114 games and 246 goals, 1995 best and fairest and Fothergill-Round medallist Julian Shanks, 100-game player Ritchie Hore, assistant coach, Keenan Reynolds, Darren Stanley (Melton), Lazar Vidovic, and Sedat Sir and Steve Zavalas (both to Parkside).
 Andrew Bews continued on as coach and Troy West replaced Saade Ghazi as captain with Lloyd as vice-captain and Scott Taylor and Michael Brown as deputy vice-captains.
 Bruce Davis returned to the Club as an assistant coach and also coach of the reserves, replacing Mick Baker who went back to Spotswood as senior coach.
 Mark Hunter also stepped down as an assistant coach and was replaced by former Geelong and South Adelaide utility, Darren Troy.
 Terry Maloney was once again team manager of both the Firsts and Seconds.